RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 ### New features

+#### Main Window
+* Add Introduction interactive tour to explain the main Spyder components (in `Help > Interactive tours`).
+This tour was announced in Spyder 3.0 but deactivated due to an error.

 #### Editor
 * Add the Solarized Light and Dark color schemes.
 * Add support for greedy regular expressions in the find/replace widget